vzool/ApiKey/README.md

 ## CLI Class

-This PHP class provides a command-line interface for generating and checking API keys.
+This PHP class provides a command-line interface for generating and checking API keys using `ApiKeyFS`.

 ## Commands